NDCLab/template-tool/README.md

 # template-tool
 A template of NDC software tools that comes with default issue templates, empty packages & driver modules for scripts, and default containers.
-To get started simply click "use this tool" in the top right corner and modify documentation and code as needed.
+To get started simply click "use this template" in the top right corner and modify documentation and code as needed.

 Check out [The Mythical Man Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month) to drive development!